-So, if you love the looks of a marigold but you’re worried about your pooch—the good news is that it’s completely fine to plant.
-Marigolds are very mildly irritating to dogs, both internally and dermally, but they are non-toxic.
-Though, it would be best if you prevented your dogs from getting into your flowers for their own safety.
+So, if you love the looks of a marigold, but you’re worried about your pup—the good news is that it’s completely fine to plant.
+Marigolds are mildly irritating to dogs, both internally and dermally, but they are non-toxic.
+That said, it would be best if you prevented your dogs from getting into your flowers for their own safety.

 What Is a Marigold?

 |Appearance:||Small bushing plants with vibrant, full blooms|

 |Colors:||Yellow, orange, white, red|